Columbia-class submarine: Overview

 The Columbia class is to replace the Ohio class of ballistic missile submarines, whose remaining boats are to be decommissioned, one per year, beginning in 2028.
 The Columbia class will take over the role of submarine presence in the United States' strategic nuclear force.

 Electric Boat designed the new class with help from Newport News Shipbuilding.
 A total of twelve submarines are planned, and construction of the lead boat began in 2021.
 Each submarine will have sixteen missile tubes, each carrying one UGM-133 Trident II D5LE missile.
 (The ninth and later Columbias are to receive the upgraded D5LE2s.)
 The submarines will be 560 ft long and 43 ft in diameter, as long as the Ohio-class design, and 1 ft larger in diameter.

-To determine how many submarines would be needed for the U.S. strategic nuclear force, Navy planners calculated how many missiles would be needed at sea and on station at any given time, how many each submarine should carry, and the likelihood that a submarine will remain undiscovered by the enemy and be able to launch.
+To determine how many submarines would be needed for the US strategic nuclear force, Navy planners calculated how many missiles would be needed at sea and on station at any given time, how many each submarine should carry, and the likelihood that a submarine will remain undiscovered by the enemy and be able to launch.
 They also explored how required maintenance would affect availability.
 Cost-reduction studies explored design and construction possibilities, including adding missile tubes to the design of the attack submarine, building Ohio-class replacement submarines using updated Ohio-class designs, and developing an entirely new Ohio Replacement Submarine design.